 By skipping the trip through the birth canal, babies miss out on the bacterial starter pack from their mothers’ vaginal microbiota.
 These babies are first exposed to environmental microbes outside the birth canal.

 C-section delivery can have a lasting impact on the child’s immunity.
-They are more prone to developing infections, allergies, and autism.15 While you can match the microbiotas of the child’s gut with that of the mother’s vagina following a natural birth, the microbes of C-section babies cannot be matched with their mothers’.
+They are more prone to developing infections and allergies.
+While you can match the microbiotas of the child’s gut with that of the mother’s vagina following a natural birth, the microbes of C-section babies cannot be matched with their mothers’.

 C-sections and immunity